absolunet/docs-node-ioc/src/docs/04_basics/01_configuration/en.md

 configRepository.get('app.unknown'); // null
 ```

-This repository allows to access and mutate configuration, but also to load configuration files.
+This repository allows accessing and mutating configuration, but also to load configuration files.

 Given the following file tree: